oscarbatlle/AngularJS-Store/README.md

 # AngularJS-Store
-Just an Angular Application made with Bootstrap
+Just a Car Dealer Application made with AngularJS/Bootstrap that allows you to review/rate/comment the product.